-Project Name and Expenditure Category Project Overview Funding Amount Important/Effective Dates Performance Report 6.1 Provision of Government Services Community Engagement Mobile Vehicle The City procured a vehicle which will allow staff to meet and engage with the community in order to advance City Council's commitment to reaching those individuals who are traditionally underrepresented and underserved.
-A temporary van was upfitted in the interim to host various engagement events. \$500,000 July 1, 2022 Number of events held Participant engagement 2.4 Household Assistance: Internet Access Programs Digital Connectors The project will provide upgrades to the Pathways Center, create a budget for Digital Ambassadors, and expand the number of Digital Connectors participants.
-It will also implement digital literacy and training efforts and increase computer device distribution in underserved communities. \$186,810 October 4, 2022 Number of participants Number of computers distributed 2.18 Housing Support: Other Housing Assistance NLC Basic Needs Initiative Housing Options for Students Today (HOST) collaborated with members of the Raleigh/University Basic Needs Initiative to establish the HOST Home program, form a Student Advisory Council, and create a resource directory. \$290,000 November 1, 2022 6.1 Provision of Government Services Partnership Raleigh Three staggered cohorts of interns are hired to work 24 weeks each.
+Project Name and Expenditure Category Project Overview Funding Amount Important/Effective Dates Performance Measures Community Engagement Mobile Vehicle 6.1 Provision of Government Services The City procured a vehicle which will allow staff to meet and engage with the community in order to advance City Council's commitment to reaching those individuals who are traditionally underrepresented and underserved.
+A temporary van was upfitted in the interim to host various engagement events. \$447,396 July 1, 2022 Number of events held Participant engagement Digital Connectors 2.4 Household Assistance: Internet Access Programs The project will provide upgrades to the Pathways Center, create a budget for Digital Ambassadors, and expand the number of Digital Connectors participants.
+It will also implement digital literacy and training efforts and increase computer device distribution in underserved communities. \$117,320 October 4, 2022 Number of participants Number of computers distributed NLC Basic Needs Initiative 2.18 Housing Support: Other Housing Assistance Housing Options for Students Today (HOST) collaborated with members of the Raleigh/University Basic Needs Initiative to establish the HOST Home program, form a Student Advisory Council, and create a resource directory. \$290,000 November 1, 2022 Number of students receiving housing services Number of networking and outreach events Partnership Raleigh 6.1 Provision of Government Services 3.3 Public Sector Workforce: Other Three staggered cohorts of interns are hired to work 24 weeks each.
 The program focuses on hiring recent or upcoming college graduates to work in departments within the City.
-The purpose is to foster professional development and training, possibly leading to permanent employment \$365,000 November 1, 2022 Number of interns
+The purpose is to foster professional development and training, potentially leading to permanent employment \$365,000 November 1, 2022 1.
+Number of interns